TITLE 68: PROFESSIONS AND OCCUPATIONS

 B) American Board of Physical Therapy Specialties (ABPTS) Clinical Specialist Certification.
 An applicant will receive 40 hours of CE credit for the prerenewal period in which the initial certification is awarded.

-C) APTA-approved post-professional clinical residency or fellowship.
+C) American Physical Therapy Association (APTA)-approved post-professional clinical residency or fellowship.
 An applicant will receive 1 hour of CE credit for every 2 hours spent in clinical residency, up to a maximum of 20 hours.
-Clinical residency hours may not be used for CE credit if the applicant is also seeking credit for hours earned for post-professional academic coursework in the same prerenewal period.
+Clinical residency hours may not be used for CE credit if the applicant is also seeking CE credit for hours earned for post-professional academic coursework in the same prerenewal period.

 i) 15 hours for each refereed article.